akitikkx/channel-me-perfect-ktor/README.md

 This is a sample Ktor project that aims to demonstrate using Firebase Admin SDK to send push notifications to specific Android devices that have the `com.google.firebase:firebase-messaging` SDK installed and actively listening for new messages.
-[See <a href="https://github.com/akitikkx/channel-me-perfect-android">here</a> a sample Android app I created to interact/react with the server]
+[See <a href="https://github.com/akitikkx/channel-me-perfect-android">here</a> a sample Android app I created to interact/react with the server].

 The sample currently sends push notifications to a single device, using a given Firebase Messaging token.
 The push notifications sent from this sample are currently of two message types as per the